 As you evaluate your hiring needs now, choose roles that are ideal for a virtual property management assistant.
 Your in-person team will need to handle tasks like property inspections and maintenance.
 However, VAs are ideal for bookkeeping, marketing and social media management, administrative assistants, various property management services, coordinating maintenance requests, handling leases and listings, and more!

-You may hire a virtual assistant to handle tasks currently being done by yourself or another team member.
-You can hire someone to help with the workload now, then hire more help as you grow.
-Hiring to fill current needs can save money on payroll expenses while allowing for future growth!
+You may choose a virtual assistant to handle tasks currently being done by yourself or another team member.
+You can find someone to help with the workload now, then add more help as you grow.
+Starting with a team to fill current needs can save money on payroll expenses while allowing for future growth!

 How Many VAs Do You Need?

-Whether it's more than one VA or multiple in-house positions, we caution against hiring too many people too soon.
-Building a team too quickly can lead to ineffective onboarding practices and new W-2 employees or contracted virtual assistants that aren't equipped to succeed for your business goals.
+Whether it's more than one VA or multiple in-house positions, we caution against adding too many people too soon.
+Building a team too quickly can lead to ineffective onboarding practices and new W-2 employees or contracted virtual assistants that aren't equipped to succeed in your business goals.
 It's also risky to take on too much overhead without the revenue to support your growing team.

 Learn more about how VPM Solutions works and how to post a job for free!
 Schedule a consultation soon.

-Get more insights into hiring a virtual assistant for real estate!
+Get more insights into finding a virtual assistant for real estate!
 Download our free resource, "The Definitive Guide to Hiring a Virtual Assistant."